ocaml-multicore/domain-local-timeout/README.md

 This is an experimental library to provide a scheduler independent timeout mechanism.

+> **NOTE**: This is a low level mechanism intended for writing higher level
+> libraries that need to be able to have scheduler friendly timeouts.

 ## Example

 First we require some libraries we are using: